sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 - Check MKA session

-    1. Get the MKA session by `ip macsec show`
+    1. Get the MKA session
+       - In the virtual SONiC switch: `ip macsec show`
+       - In the physical SONiC switch: `show macsec` (SONiC CLI)
     2. Check the MACsec session is consistent with configuration.

-  Note: This checking is only when DUT is SONiC virtual switch to verify the implementation of virtual SAI.
-If the neighbor devices(VM0 and VM1) are SONiC virtual switch, do this on the neighbor devices too.

 #### Check the Data plane